kiwibrowser/src.next/README.md

-# src.next
+# Kiwi Browser Next

 Source-code for Kiwi Next, a Kiwi Browser auto-rebased with latest Chromium.

-In this repository is the control center for development, testing and deployment of new releases.
+This repository is the control center for development, testing and deployment of new releases.

 If you are looking into modifying or improving Kiwi Browser, you are at the right place.